avdyushin/UDF_Swift/README.md

 ### Creating projects

-When user adds a new project, he'll has a change to enter name and units and select frequency.
+When user adds a new project, he will has a change to enter name and units and select frequency.
 To create available frequencies list and make it's string representation we can extend `Frequency` `enum`:

 ```swift